4/29/2025

 Analyst, CL King & Associates

 Okay, and then last one from me, maybe a question about the indirect effects that you've seen thus far from the tariff announcements or potential import tariff implementation.
-But this would have to do maybe with your R&D or your product development efforts where you're collaborating with customers and their tariff exposures may be a little bit different than your companies.
-But have you noted or can you speak to any pausing or any changes in the collaborative relationships, let's say on new product developments that might be commercialized over the next year or two as a result of the tariffs?
-In other words, has anything changed with your R&D or technical collaborations with customers, let's say since the beginning of the year or since April 2nd with the tariff announcement?
-So kind of indirect effects on your customers from tariff issues that might be impacting your collaborative work with them.
+But this would have to do maybe with your R&D or your product development efforts where you're collaborating with customers and their tariff exposures may be a little bit different than Stepan's, than your company's.
+But have you noted or can you speak to any pausing or any you know changes in the collaborative relationships let's say on you know new product developments that might be commercialized over the next year or two um you know as a result of the tariffs in other words has anything changed with your r d or technical collaborations with customers you know let's say since the beginning of the year or or since uh you know, April 2nd with the tariff announcement.
+So kind of indirect effects on your customers from tariff issues that might be impacting, you know, your collaborative work with them.
 That would be my question.
 Thank you.

 speaker